 Elements to get your message to the Inbox

-Will this get you “Guaranteed Inbox Delivery”?
-No – Nobody can guarantee that.
+Nobody can guarantee perfect Inbox delivery.
 Even the best campaigns can run into occasional glitches that cause your mail to be filtered and have you seeking the guidance of an email deliverability expert.
 Here, in plain language, are the key elements of an email marketing campaign for getting your message to the Inbox.

 But what can be guaranteed is that high engagement and low complaints will enhance or restore your sender reputation with the ISPs, and give you the best shot at reaching your goal: your subscribers’ Inbox.